JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 </Note>

 By "pure nix" I mean only using the nix evaluation language.
 TLDR i will require that `nix eval <my code>` returns the answer to each problem for advent of code.
 This definition allows for [IFD or import from derivation](https://nix.dev/manual/nix/2.23/language/import-from-derivation), this is somewhat intentional.
-You need technically need IFD to import nix pkgs which is fine.
+You technically need IFD to import nix pkgs which is fine.
 The kind of IFD thats bad is doing something like

 ```nix
 let